 Like the rest of us, children and young people can feel sad, confused, angry and distressed at times.
 They may have faced a loss or family separation or perhaps they are being bullied at school.
+Seeing a child struggle in this way can also be very worrying and upsetting for parents and carers.

+I find working with children and young people - helping them to understand their challenging emotions and ultimately build their resilience - extremely rewarding.
 By creating a safe, containing environment I enable clients to make sense of their emotions so that they are less overwhelmed by them in their day-to-day lives.
 Normalising difficult feelings and finding healthy ways to express them is particularly beneficial for children and gives them a template for how to process emotions when they are adults.

 Parents say: